brianpetro/jsbrains/smart-completions/spec.md

 ### Adapters Overview

 Each adapter is a small class extending `SmartCompletionAdapter`.
-It has two main hooks:
+`run_adapters()` inspects `item.data` and executes adapter hooks:

 1. `to_request()`

 							 - Reads from `item.data` to manipulate `item.data.completion.request`.
 2. `from_response()` (optional)

 							 - Reads the raw response from `item.data.completion.response` after `complete()` to do additional processing or cleanup.

 **Default Adapters**